senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 Your count points is 99
 ```

+Boy, does it feel good!

-Time to clean up the code and extend it's functionality a little bit.
+Time to clean up the code and extend it's functionality a bit.
 All *Python* files will be included alongside the solution write up.
-In the *trainerlib* folder you will find a few helper files I have created. `trainer.py` houses the new version that accepts dynamic input, while `simple_trainer.py` is a more bare bones example.
+In the *trainerlib* folder you will find a few helper files I have created. `trainer.py` houses the new version that accepts command line arguement inputs, while `simple_trainer.py` is a more bare bones example that uses a hard coded value.

 Running `trainer.py`: